RTEMS/rtems-docs/c-user/message/directives.rst

 .. rubric:: PARAMETERS:

 ``config``
-    This parameter is the message queue configuration.
+    This parameter is the pointer to an :ref:`InterfaceRtemsMessageQueueConfig` object.
+It configures the message queue.

 ``id``
-    This parameter is the pointer to an :c:type:`rtems_id` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsId` object.
 When the directive call is successful, the identifier of the constructed message queue will be stored in this object.

 .. rubric:: RETURN VALUES: